Johnny Depp The Chupacabra Fighter Is Still Hot, Sweet, And Sexy As Jack Sparrow

 Jack Sparrow, The Mad Hatter and all the other people Johnny Depp is, learned about chupacabra fighting from Hunter S. Thompson.
 Depp first studied Hunter in order to portray the gonzo reporter for the movie Fear and Loathing in Las Vegas in 1998.

-Johnny Depp also remained close friends with Hunter S. Thompson until his death in 2005.
+Johnny Depp also remained close friends with Hunter S, Thompson until his death in 2005.
 The Jack Sparrow actor paid $3 million for Hunter’s funeral and also purchased all Hunter Thompson’s notes from his widow.
 With those, he is probably the leading chupacabra expert of our time.

 Chupacabra was Hunter S. Thompson’s code for a metaphorical vampire.
 Pop Matters uses the word in context.